mattrussi/gitlab-com-runbooks/reference-architectures/README.md

 ## How to use

 From your chosen reference-architecture sub-directory, deploy:
-* `config/prometheus-rules/rules.yml` into your Prometheus
+* `config/prometheus-rules/*.yml` into your Prometheus
+  * Multiple files exist here to prevent scenarios where the Prometheus Operator is unable to create ConfigMaps if files become too large in size.
 * `config/dashboards/*.json` to Grafana

 Details of how to deploy will vary by your chosen configuration management tooling which is beyond the scope of this documentation.